MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

 - The [product lifecycle dashboard](product-lifecycle-dashboard.md) and its associated reports

-- The [General License Statement import and reconciliation](configuring-asset-intelligence.md#BKMK_CreateGeneralLicenseStatement) and the associated SQL views and reports.
+- The [General License Statement import and reconciliation](configuring-asset-intelligence.md#BKMK_CreateGeneralLicenseStatement) and the associated SQL views and reports

 - The ability to view the asset intelligence inventory in the console from the **Inventoried Software** node.